What you need to know now that monkeypox already has community transmission in Brazil - News

 “Since we already have the disease circulating around here, a clinician cannot simply rule out a diagnosis of monkeypox by [fato de o] patient has not traveled.
 The person may not have had contact with anyone and still have contracted [o vírus].
 The attention of doctors and surveillance bodies should turn to this information,” he says.

-Infectologist José Ângelo Lindoso, coordinator of the Neglected Diseases Group at the Instituto de Infectologia Emílio Ribas, in São Paulo, highlights that, despite monkeypox being a known virus, the way monkeypox has manifested itself clinically is different from that seen in Africawhere the disease is endemic in some countries.
+Infectologist José Ângelo Lindoso, coordinator of the Neglected Diseases Group at the Emílio Ribas Institute of Infectious Diseases, in São Paulo, highlights that, although monkeypox is a known virus, the way monkeypox has manifested itself clinically is different from that seen in Africawhere the disease is endemic in some countries.

 “Monkeypox is primarily affecting men who have sex with men, this is a key epidemiological feature of this current outbreak.
 We still don’t know for sure if the transmission [também] is sexual, but the vast majority of cases that have already been described, including those [infectados] who went to the Emílio Ribas institution, almost all of them had genital lesions”, says the specialist.